RenV123/exquisite-corpse/README.md

 at the home of Gloin the oldest and wisest Dwarf.
 Gloin had a very large beard and white glass like eyes.
 Gloin told the other dwarves that to get rid of the giant they would have to brew a potion that will make the giant shrink.
+<br><br>
+The big giant was waiting for his food that night.
+The dwarfs were running late to make the potion.
+They were in panic about the night.
+One among the young dwarf volunteered to entertain the gaint until the potion is ready.